 - change in behaviour

 The list of early warning signs is not exhaustive.
-None of the above symptoms alone constitute the disorder.
+None of the above symptoms alone constitutes the disorder.
 If several signs are present and lasting for a long period of time, it is recommended to see a professional.